This article covers:

 Getting your version of the script

-You can find your version of the Siteimprove Analytics script from the left-had menu.
+You can find your version of the Siteimprove Analytics script on the Analytics Script page on the platform (Requires login).

-Go to Analytics > Analytics Settings > Tracking > Analytics Script.
+To navigate to the page go to Analytics > Analytics Settings > Tracking > Analytics Script from the left-hand menu.

 Note: The 'XXXXX' in the code below represents a numeric code that is specific to your account so Do Not use this exact code below.